Bernarddjoko-repository/Home_Loan_Prediction/README.md

 Problem: SHAP calculations were computationally expensive for large datasets.<br>
 ✅ Solution: Reduced the dataset sample size for SHAP analysis, maintaining interpretability while improving performance.<br>

 🔹 3.
-Flask API Deployment Issues
+Flask API Deployment Issues<br>
-Problem: The API initially failed to start due to SystemExit errors and dependency conflicts.
+Problem: The API initially failed to start due to SystemExit errors and dependency conflicts.<br>
-✅ Solution: Disabled the Flask reloader, corrected dependency mismatches, and resolved boto3 issues.
+✅ Solution: Disabled the Flask reloader, corrected dependency mismatches, and resolved boto3 issues.<br>

 🔹 4.
-Swagger UI Not Displaying Endpoints
+Swagger UI Not Displaying Endpoints<br>
-Problem: Swagger UI loaded but did not show the /predict endpoint.
+Problem: Swagger UI loaded but did not show the /predict endpoint.<br>
-✅ Solution: Ensured correct function docstrings and verified that Swagger(app) was properly initialized.
+✅ Solution: Ensured correct function docstrings and verified that Swagger(app) was properly initialized.<br>

-Final Results & Key Takeaways
+Final Results & Key Takeaways<br>
-✔ Best ML Model: Random Forest Classifier (outperformed Logistic Regression and XGBoost).
+✔ Best ML Model: Random Forest Classifier (outperformed Logistic Regression and XGBoost).<br>
-✔ SHAP Visualizations: Explained the top features influencing loan approval.
+✔ SHAP Visualizations: Explained the top features influencing loan approval.<br>
-✔ Fully Deployed Flask API: Interactive Swagger UI and functional prediction endpoint.
+✔ Fully Deployed Flask API: Interactive Swagger UI and functional prediction endpoint.<br>
-✔ Technical Issues Resolved: Overcame imbalanced data, API deployment errors, and performance bottlenecks.
+✔ Technical Issues Resolved: Overcame imbalanced data, API deployment errors, and performance bottlenecks.<br>

-Recommendations for Further Improvement
+Recommendations for Further Improvement<br>
-🚀 Dockerize the Application
+🚀 Dockerize the Application<br>

-Package into a Docker container for seamless deployment across environments.
+Package into a Docker container for seamless deployment across environments.<br>
-🌍 Deploy on Cloud Services
+🌍 Deploy on Cloud Services<br>

-Host the API on AWS Lambda, Google Cloud, or Azure for broader accessibility.
+Host the API on AWS Lambda, Google Cloud, or Azure for broader accessibility.<br>
-📊 Build a User-Friendly Interface
+📊 Build a User-Friendly Interface<br>

-Develop a Streamlit or React UI to let users enter loan details and receive predictions.
+Develop a Streamlit or React UI to let users enter loan details and receive predictions.<br>
-🔍 Enhance Model Performance
+🔍 Enhance Model Performance<br>

-Experiment with additional models like CatBoost or deep learning architectures.
+Experiment with additional models like CatBoost or deep learning architectures.<br>
-📡 Implement API Monitoring & Logging
+📡 Implement API Monitoring & Logging<br>

-Use tools like AWS CloudWatch or ELK Stack for tracking API performance.
+Use tools like AWS CloudWatch or ELK Stack for tracking API performance.<br>

-Conclusion
+Conclusion<br>
 This project showcases end-to-end machine learning skills, including model selection, hyperparameter tuning, interpretability, and API deployment.
 It is a strong portfolio project demonstrating expertise in MLOps, data science, and Flask API engineering.

 🔥 If you find this project useful, give it a ⭐ on GitHub! 🚀